 It depends on the type of HRA you received.
 If you received an “individual coverage” HRA or a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA), you should be eligible for a special enrollment period to sign up for an individual market plan.
-You should visit the health insurance marketplace in your state to determine whether you are eligible for federal premium tax credits or cost-sharing help.
+You should visit the health insurance Marketplace in your state to determine whether you are eligible for premium tax credits or cost-sharing help.

-If you receive an “excepted benefit” HRA to supplement your traditional employer health plan, you should not need a special enrollment to use your HRA.
+If you receive an “excepted benefit” HRA to supplement your traditional employer health plan, you should not need a special enrollment period to use your HRA.
 Note, however, that if you choose to use your excepted benefit HRA to purchase more limited insurance products, such as a short-term plan, such products are not replacements for a comprehensive health insurance plan.
 And, unlike your employer plan, some of these products can deny you coverage of a pre-existing condition.
 If your employer offers you an excepted benefit HRA and you are interested in purchasing a supplementary product, you should consult your employer’s human resources department for qualified, impartial advice on the financial risks and benefits of purchasing such supplementary products.

 (45 C.F.R. § 155.420(d); 26 C.F.R. §54.9802-4; 26 C.F.R. § 1.36B-2; 26 C.F.R. §54.9831-1; Individual Coverage HRA Model Notice; IRS FAQs for New Coverage Options for Employers and Employees).